 The answer is yes!
 This actually makes you a great asset to that manager.
-As a previous manager or executive, you understand the pressures they face and you will end up being their easiest employee because of that.
-You know what a good employee looks like and you can fit that bill!
-When you are in that interview you will want to make sure that you are presenting that on a positive note.
+As a previous manager or executive, you understand the pressures they face, and you will end up being their easiest employee because of that.
+You know what a good employee looks like, and you can fit that bill!
+When you are in that interview, you will want to make sure that you present that on a positive note.

 Keep With The Times on Social Media and Refresh Your Personal Brand

 I see a lot of my peers shunning social media.
 It is a new way to be seen and a necessity in today’s working world.
-Especially on LinkedIn, you will need to have a presence and should be networking with anyone who is willing.
+Especially on LinkedIn, you will need to have a presence and network with anyone willing.

-You will want to make sure that you are updating your information on a regular basis.
+You will want to make sure that you are updating your information regularly.
 More importantly, you will want to stay in touch with others in your community so you can see opportunities that may interest you.

 Connect With Your Past

-Often times we lose connections, with raising kids and life in general, it can be difficult to keep in touch.
+Often we lose connections with raising kids, and life, in general, can be difficult to keep in touch with folks.
 Now that you are over 50, you will certainly have more time to reconnect with old friends.
 Friends can bring great opportunities.
 I reconnected with an old friend from high school who referred me to my last position.
 I was not even looking.
 Many of these people could be great clients for your new business!

 Last year I had an old business acquaintance reach out.
 She was struggling to find a new position.
 Making a bold decision, she reached out to all of her contacts and asked them their thoughts on what might be a good fit for her and to find out what her contacts were up to.
-She was looking for feedback from her peers but also wanted to see if there was anything she would be a good fit for.
+She was looking for feedback from her peers and wanted to see if she would be a good fit for anything.
 I thought this was a great idea and was open to talking with her.
-We were able to brainstorm for a little while and I felt like I could help her with her process.
+We were able to brainstorm for a little while, and I felt like I could help her with her process.

 Share Your Vision With Your Closest Friends